 Martin Harris and Jayne Nicholson, a Yorkshire based couple, have recently relocated their Blacksmith’s business to the National Coal Mining Museum.
-Based in the Blacksmith’s Forge on the museum’s Hope Pit site, Martin and Jayne will aim to showcase traditional crafts, as well as producing a range of hand forged items to be sold in the Museum shop.
-They will also be carrying out important conservation work on the Museum’s collection and running demonstrations for visitors.
+Based in the Blacksmith’s Forge on the museum’s Hope Pit site, Martin and Jayne will aim to showcase traditional crafts, as well as producing a range of hand forged items which are sold in The Forge.
+They will also be carrying out important conservation work on the Museum’s collection.

 Martin has over 25 years experience as a Blacksmith, traditionally taught, serving a 7 year apprenticeship at a Victorian working museum.
 He is able to work in differing styles from traditional to contemporary on both functional and decorative pieces.
 Martin says “I started my working life as a litter picker at the Victorian working museum until a blacksmith noticed my genuine interest in the Blacksmith’s work and on one occasion the blacksmith asked me if I would like to have a go.
 I spent a full day with the blacksmith which I enjoyed very much as I had wanted to study metal work at school but was not given the chance.
 About a week later the blacksmith approached me to ask if I would be interested in becoming an apprentice blacksmith.
 I couldn’t believe I had been given this opportunity so I jumped at the chance”